toddcf/code-snippets/deployment/deployment-checklist.md

 ```

 NOTE: This plus Cloudflare can cause a “too many redirects” error that won’t let the site load.
 Log into Cloudflare and set SSL/TLS to “strict.”
 See https://help.dreamhost.com/hc/en-us/articles/216475197 for more details.

+### Minify JavaScript

+1. Copy and paste JavaScript from your working files into https://javascript-minifier.com/
+2. Save the minified code to a version of each file with `-min` at the end.
+3. Update the links in the HTML files to point to the `-min` files instead.
+4. Keep the non-minified versions of all files for future editing (and GitHub viewing), but don't upload them to the server when you deploy.
+5. Test the local file in the browser to make sure everything still works.

+### Minify CSS

+1. Copy and paste CSS from your working files into https://cssminifier.com/
+2. Save the minified code to a version of each file with `-min` at the end.
+3. Update the links in the HTML files to point to the `-min` files instead.
+4. Keep the non-minified versions of all files for future editing (and GitHub viewing), but don't upload them to the server when you deploy.
+5. Test the local file in the browser to make sure everything still works.

+### Minify HTML (last)

+Minify HTML only after CSS and JavaScript have been minimized, as you will need to update the links to those stylesheets and scripts first.

+1. Copy and paste HTML from your working `-nonminified.html` files into https://kangax.github.io/html-minifier/
+2. Then copy it back out of that site and paste it into each `.html` file for your site.
+3. Test the local file in the browser to make sure everything still works.

 ## Deployment Checklist